 How much time do I need to commit?

 You can decide how much time to spend volunteering.
-Our projects run fortnightly and everyone's welcome.
+Our projects run weekly on alternate Saturdays and Thursdays and everyone's welcome.

 What to bring